VicvekSr9485/Python_-_Zuri/Rock-Paper-Scissors/README.md

 Rock-paper-scissors

 Introduction 👀
-This is a single-player game of Rock-Paper-Scissors played against the computer, made in C language.
+This is a single-player game of Rock-Paper-Scissors played against the computer, made in Python language.

 How It Works 🚀
 First, the player is prompted for a name, which is saved for use on the scoresheet.